thomasrotchford/CS386-2024-multiPainter/Deliverables/Submitted/D2_Requirements.md

      - As such we will have it not running, for at most 18 days.
      - Any crash reports we will fix in less than 7 days

-6. Maintainability (Codebase should be clearly written and commented to allow future upgrades and additions with ease)
+6. Maintainability (Codebase should be written and commented to allow future upgrades and additions with ease)
      - We will maintain this commenting technique
        - Every Line of code will have at least one comment explaining its use
        - Certain blocks will have flags showing where they start and stop